Witch trials in Sweden: The end

 While the Witchcraft Act of 1608 was still legally in force, the Svea Court of Appeal was reluctant to confirm death sentences for witchcraft reported to them by local courts after 1676.
 While witchcraft cases occasionally appeared in the late 17th and early 18th century, they were few and isolated, and guilty verdicts of local courts were normally commuted to lesser punishment or repealed altogether by the high courts.

 The death sentences of a witch trial in Vendel in 1687 were all repealed by the Svea Court of Appeal, and the witch trials of Malung in 1708 and Leksand in 1714 both ended in acquittals.
 In 1711 a Baron Lütsow, and in 1718 the Uppsala student Daniel Salthenius were both sentenced to death for having made a Deal with the Devil, but in both cases the sentenced was commuted to imprisonment.

 It is dubious whether the 1693 trial against the Sami shaman Lars Nilsson should be categorized as a witch trial.
 Similar to Eric Clauesson two centuries prior, he was in actuality executed for Paganism or idolatry, having worshipped a Pagan god.
 However, the Christian church regarded Pagan gods to be demons and worshipping them to be Satanism, which enabled an execution by use of the still existing witchcraft act.
 While the witchcraft act was used to enable these executions, they were in fact rather a part of the persecutions of idolatry during the Christianization of the Sámi people.

 On 15 June 1704, Anna Eriksdotter was decapitated as the last person executed for witchcraft in Sweden.
-In 1724, the Södra Ny witch trial of Värmland resulted in several people sentenced guilty of witchcraft, but they were not executed.
+In 1724, the Södra Ny witch trial of Värmland resulted in several people sentenced guilty of witchcraft, including "Captain Elin", but they were not executed.
 This witch trial was first handled by the local court.
 When the high court was made aware of it, they took control over it in order to stop it.
 They restricted themselves to sentence only those who had themselves confessed.
 The court referred to them as fools, who confessed themselves guilty because of insane dreams influenced by stories about the Great Noise fifty years prior, and sentenced them to be whipped and banished from their parish.

 The last witch trial in Sweden took place in Åhl in Dalarna in 1757, were several people were subjected to torture and forced to confess.
 This trial was conducted by the local church by approval of the local governor.
 However, while formally legal, as the Witchcraft Act had never been abolished, witch trials were in practice considered a defunct phenomena in Sweden by this point.
 When countess Cathérine Charlotte De la Gardie, who visited the province of the witch trial, informed the authorities in the capital that a witch trial was taking place in the province, the central authorities immediately ordered the trial to be stopped, and the accused were freed and given monetary compensation for the torture they had been forced to endure.

 In 1779, the death penalty for witchcraft was finally abolished.